8 steps to choosing a health insurance plan

 Health Savings Accounts (HSAs) and Flexible Spending Accounts (FSAs) allow you to set aside pre-tax dollars to pay for eligible healthcare expenses, such as copays, certain prescriptions, and some medical equipment.
 However, these plans aren’t available to everyone.
 HSAs require enrollment in a high-deductible health plan (HDHP) or catastrophic plan, and FSAs are only offered through employers (not available in all companies).

 If you plan to use an HSA or FSA, check the contribution limits and rollover policy.
 It’s also a good idea to confirm that these accounts cover the types of medical expenses you anticipate in the coming year.3

 With Health Maintenance Organizations (HMOs), you’re generally only covered if you see doctors within the HMO network.
 On the other hand, Preferred Provider Organizations (PPOs) often provide some coverage for out-of-network services.
 HMO networks tend to be smaller, and it’s likely you’ll need to name a primary care physician who will refer you to any necessary specialists.

 These plans also tend to have lower premiums and deductibles.
 PPOs often have wider networks and don’t require referrals, but tend to be more expensive.

 Create a list of your medications, and note whether you take name brand prescription drugs or generic.
 Name brand or patented drugs can be pricey, so finding a policy that covers them is essential.
 Generic drugs are generally lower in cost, so if your prescriptions are primarily generic, you may be able to cast a wider net or be more comfortable paying out of pocket.4

 Health insurance isn’t the only type of insurance you should review every year.
-Read Insurance review tips to learn more.
+Read our annual insurance review tips to learn more.